MagdiAgolo/linear-webhook-handler/README.md

 1. Connect your GitHub repository to Vercel
 2. In Vercel dashboard, go to your project settings
 3. Navigate to Environment Variables
-4. Add the following variables:
+4. Add the following variable:
    - `LINEAR_API_KEY`: Your Linear API key
-   - `LABEL_ID`: Your label ID
 5. Deploy the project

 ### Setting up the Webhook in Linear